The voice of the NF community

 Since then, the charity has evolved to become Nerve Tumours UK, the leading voice for people living with NF, the group name for Neurofibromatosis Type 1 (NF1), NF2-related-Schwannomatosis (NF2) and Schwannomatosis (SWN) in the United Kingdom.

-By providing crucial medical and non-medical support, in the form of information, regional patient days, online communities, a network of healthcare professionals, and a national nerve tumours helpline, we help those who are courageously living with Neurofibromatosis to live the best life they can.
+By providing crucial medical and non-medical support, in the form of information, regional patient days, online communities, a network of healthcare professionals, and a national NF helpline, we help those who are living with NF to live the best life they can.

-Our vision is to improve the lives of those affected by nerve tumours.
+Our vision is to improve the lives of those affected by NF.

-Nerve Tumours UK provides crucial support and empowerment for those affected by nerve tumours in the UK.
+Nerve Tumours UK provides crucial support and empowerment for those affected by NF in the UK.

 We are staunch believers in equal rights and opportunities for all.
 We welcome input from all external organisations, teams and supporters.
 We provide specialist, age-appropriate support for children and teens as well as adults.

-Nerve Tumours UK is the authoritative voice of nerve tumours in the UK.
-We achieve this by providing first class information, support and advice; facilitating and promoting innovative research, and being an advocate for those with nerve tumours.
+Nerve Tumours UK is the authoritative voice of NF in the UK.
+We achieve this by providing first class information, support and advice; facilitating and promoting innovative research, and being an advocate for those with NF.